-Ben Stevens, Former Alaska Senate President, Dies While Hiking at Age 63 - NewsBreak
+Ben Stevens, former Alaska Senate president, dies while hiking at age 63 - NewsBreak

 Alaska Natives fete their 1st Congress member, Mary Peltola

-ANCHORAGE, Alaska (AP) — U.S. Rep. Mary Peltola, the first Alaska Native to serve in Congress, received a hero’s welcome Thursday when the Democrat gave the keynote address at the Alaska Federation of Natives conference in Anchorage.
-Those attending the largest annual gathering of Natives in Alaska showered her with standing ovations, spontaneous songs and gifts, including a bolo tie worn by her Republican predecessor, the late Don Young.
-Young’s daughter Joni Nelson presented the tie to Peltola, saying it was a passing of the mantle to her.
-The surprise presentation came after Young’s adult children joined Peltola on stage as she paid tribute to Young, who held Alaska’s sole seat in the House for 49 years until his death in March.
-Peltola defeated Republicans Sarah Palin and Nick Begich in an August special election to finish out Young’s term.
-Those three, along with Libertarian Chris Bye, are competing for a full two-year term in the November election.
+U.S. Rep. Mary Peltola, the first Alaska Native to serve in Congress, received a hero’s welcome Thursday when the Democrat gave the keynote address at the Alaska Federation of Natives conference in Anchorage.
+Those attending the largest annual gathering of Natives in Alaska showered her with standing ovations, spontaneous...

 Trump-backed Tshibaka projected to defeat 20-year incumbent Sen. Murkowski, election forecaster says